satoru-takeuchi/elkdat/README.md

 You can boot the any kernel version by changing the above mentioned _v4.9_ in `git checkout` command to any tag or to any commit ID.

+If it's OK to just build or just install your own kernel rather than booting it, Please use `./test build` or `./test install` instead of `./test boot`.

 ## Run your own kernel (change source)

 Here we apply a trivial patch, printing a simple message to kernel log, to linux v4.9 and boot it.